aneeshkher/SE_Project_Files/README.txt

 The desktop has the following files
 1. ToolDemo-YouTube: Link to executable for starting firefox and opening the YouTube link for the tool demo screencast.
 Double click and select "Run" when prompted.
 2. README.txt: This file
-3. Eclipse: Link to eclipse executable.
+3. Eclipse IDE: Link to eclipse executable.
-4. GraPaccWeb: Folder containing binary for tool
-5. Installation.txt: Steps to install the GraPacc tool.
+4. Installation.txt: Steps to install the GraPacc tool.
-6. Licenses.txt: Contains the Oracle Binary Code License and the GNU General Public License.
+5. Licenses.txt: Contains the Oracle Binary Code License and the GNU General Public License.